 6) Expenses and Income Don’t Line Up

-The IRS sees millions of returns every year, so it has a good idea of what’s normal for someone with a particular income or in a certain line of work.
+The IRS sees millions of returns annually, so it has a good idea of what’s normal for someone with a particular income or in a specific line of work.

-Claiming expenses not typical in your field — i.e.as big mileage deductions if your work doesn’t typically require travel — is another red flag.
+Claiming expenses not typical in your field — i.e. as significant mileage deductions if your work doesn’t typically require travel — is another red flag.

 7. You’ve Claimed Someone Else’s Dependent as Your Own.